How To Reach Your Goal Faster, Guaranteed!

 “Work expands to fill the time available for its completion.”

 So what this means is if we decide we should give ourselves a year to lose 15 lbs of body fat and gain 5 lbs of muscle, it’ll probably take that long to make it happen.
 However, if we give ourselves 2 months to accomplish the same objective, that will probably happen too.
-Remember: We are the ones who suffer most when we allow longer than necessary to achieve our goals that we need to.
+Remember: We are the ones who sacrifice most when we allow longer than necessary to achieve our goals.

 Here’s another important point that holds true for most of us: “The more time we allow to complete a goal, the more likely it is that we will never achieve it.”
 Losing the sense of urgency to get something done, allowing it to languish over an extended period of time makes it much more likely that it will never get done.
 But if you set it to a shorter, more aggressive deadline you’ll be more likely – much more likely – to do the work and achieve it than if you had allowed yourself much longer to do it.
 For most of us, there are simply too many things competing for our attention.
 That makes it all the more difficult for a long term, drawn out plan to ever get across the finish line.